 FREE DOWNLOAD!
 7 simple recipes for a small space!

-She said its been amazing seeing her kids grow in a world of travel.
+She said its been amazing seeing her kids grow in a world of fulltime travel trailer living.

 “Miles has started talking a lot.
 We were at Teton National Park and one of his first words was ‘moose’ because we saw a statue of a moose,” Macy said.
 “It’s cool to see him learning organically.
 His sister learned more from books; her first couple of years were spent in the tiny house.
 Miles is more around things than being into books.
 It’s cool to watch him learn language in real life.”

-How they make enough money to live in a travel trailer full-time
+How they make enough money while living in a travel trailer

-Macy and James both work online, but James is the primary breadwinner, where Macy mostly looks after the kids.
+Macy and James both work online, but James is the primary breadwinner, where Macy mostly looks after the kids near the travel trailer.